mrwordev/omise-challenges-test/README.md

 should be kept secret les the activity becomes an act of flaunting your wealth.

 But we're a payment gateway, we can do better than that.
-The envelope will contain, intead, a valid CC and a small piece of paper with the desired donation amount.
+The envelope will contain, instead, a valid CC and a small piece of paper with the desired donation amount.
 The entire list is also encrypted using NSA-proof variant of the [Caesar Cipher][1].

 ### CONTENTS